Painless Stochastic Gradient: Interpolation, Line-Search, and Convergence Rates: Practical Considerations

 \subsection{Using larger step-sizes}

 Recall that our theoretical analysis assumes that the line-search in \emph{each} iteration starts from a global maximum step-size $\eta_\text{max}$.
-However, in practice, this strategy increases the amount of backtracking and consequently the algorithm's runtime.
-A simple alternative is to initialize the line-search in each iteration to the step-size selected in the previous iteration $\eta_{k-1}$.
-With this strategy, the step-size can not increase and convergence is slowed in practice (it takes smaller steps than necessary).
-To alleviate these problems, we consider increasing the step-size across iterations by initializing the backtracking at iteration $k$ with $\eta_{k-1} \cdot {\gamma}^{b/n}$~\cite{schmidt2017minimizing, schmidt2015non}, where $b$ is the size of the mini-batch and $\gamma > 1$ is a tunable parameter.
+However, in practice this strategy increases the amount of backtracking and consequently the algorithm's runtime.
+A simple alternative is to initialize the line-search in each iteration to the step-size selected in the previous iteration, $\eta_\text{max} = \eta_{k-1}$.
+Unfortunately, with this strategy the step-size can not increase and convergence is slowed in practice (it takes smaller steps than necessary).

+There are a variety of strategies available that can increase the initial step-size $\eta_\text{max}$ between iterations to improve the practical performance of line-search methods~\cite[Chapter~3]{nocedal2006numerical}.
+We consider increasing the step-size across iterations by initializing the backtracking at iteration $k$ with $\eta_{k-1} \cdot {\gamma}^{b/n}$, where $b$ is the size of the mini-batch and $\gamma > 1$ is a tunable parameter.
 These heuristics correspond to the options used in Algorithm \ref{alg:reset_options}.
+This approach has previously been used in the context of VR-SGD methods~\cite{schmidt2017minimizing, schmidt2015non}, and several related stochastic methods have also appeared in the recent literature~\cite{bollapragada2018progressive,paquette2018stochastic,truong2018backtracking}.

 We also consider the Goldstein line-search that uses additional function evaluations to check the curvature condition $\fk \left(\xk - \etak \gradk{\xk} \right) \geq \fk(\xk) - (1 - c) \cdot \etak \norm{ \gradk{\x_k}}\kern-.1em{}^2$ and increases the step-size if it is not satisfied.
 Here, $c$ is the constant in Equation~\ref{eq:c-ls}.
 The resulting method decreases the step-size if the Armijo condition is not satisfied and increases it if the curvature condition does not hold.
 Algorithm \ref{alg:SGD_Goldstein} in Appendix \ref{app:algorithms} gives pseudo-code for SGD with the Goldstein line-search.